phanikiranthaticharla/MoviesDB-SpringBoot-MongoDB/README.md

 * [Intellij IDE](https://www.jetbrains.com/idea/) (Optional)

 ### Features
-* Add a movie
+* Add a movie and get movie details based on ID (This feature should only be allowed for administrators)
 * List all available movies
-* Get movie details based on ID
 * Search for a movie
 * Caching the recently searched movies using **redis cache**